An Overview of Private Limited Company Registration

-- Board Meetings: There shall be conducted, at least two Board meetings, by a Private Limited, in a financial year.
+- Board Meetings: There shall be conducted at least two Board meetings, by a Private Limited, in a financial year.
 Also, it is to be kept in mind that proper minutes of such meetings shall be maintained in the minute book of the Company.
 The Directors of the Private Limited shall attend the Board meetings.

-- Annual General Meeting: Every Private Limited shall conduct an Annual General Meeting of its shareholders, once in a year to discuss the agenda’s such as auditor’ appointment, declaration of dividend, etc.
+- Annual General Meeting: Every Private Limited shall conduct an Annual General Meeting of its shareholders once a year to discuss the plan, such as auditor's appointment, declaration of dividend, etc.

-- Annual Returns: Form MGT-7 shall be filed in respect of Annual Returns within 60 days of the conclude of the Annual General Meeting;
+- Annual Returns: Form MGT-7 shall be filed in respect of Annual Returns within 60 days of the conclusion of the Annual General Meeting;

-- Annual Financial Statements: It shall be filed in Form AOC 4 every year presenting the statement of Balance year and profit and loss account of the company for the preceding financial year.
-The form AOC 4 shall be filled within 30 days of the end of the Annual General Meeting.
+- Annual Financial Statements: It shall be filed in Form AOC 4 every year, presenting the statement of Balance year and profit and loss account of the Company for the preceding financial year.
+The form AOC 4 shall be filed within 30 days of the end of the Annual General Meeting.

-- Income Tax Returns: Every Private Limited shall file the return of its Income Tax by 30th September of each year for the income earned in the previous financial year.
+Every Private Limited shall file its Income Tax Return by 30th September of each year for the income earned in the previous financial year.

-- GST Returns: To be filed on monthly basis.
+- GST Returns: To be filed every month.

-- Other Periodic Compliances: Like change in directors, increase in capital, etc. shall be done as on date basis.
+Other Periodic Compliances: Like a change in directors, increase in capital, etc. shall be done on a date basis.

-The process of Private Limited Company registration needs around 8 to 12 business days.
+The process of PVT LTD Company registration needs around 8 to 12 business days.
 If all the details filled are correct and documents submitted are complete, then the time taken for registration can be minimised.

 Yes, a Private Company must use the word “Private Limited” as a suffix.